 Watch the CHOW Test Kitchen’s Christine Gallary make this easy Denver scramble in an episode of our Easiest Way video series.

-2 tablespoons unsalted butter (1/4 stick)
+- 2 tablespoons unsalted butter (1/4 stick)

-1 medium red, yellow, or green bell pepper, cored, seeded, and cut into medium dice
+- 1 medium red, yellow, or green bell pepper, cored, seeded, and cut into medium dice

-1/2 medium yellow onion, medium dice
+- 1/2 medium yellow onion, medium dice

-10 large eggs
+- 10 large eggs

 - 1/4 cup milk (not nonfat)

-1 teaspoonkosher salt, plus more as needed
+- 1 teaspoon kosher salt, plus more as needed

-1/4 teaspoon freshly ground black pepper, plus more as needed
+- 1/4 teaspoon freshly ground black pepper, plus more as needed

-2/3 cup medium-dice cooked ham (about 4 ounces)
+- 2/3 cup medium-dice cooked ham (about 4 ounces)

-1 cup shredded sharp cheddar cheese (about 2 1/2 ounces)
+- 1 cup shredded sharp cheddar cheese (about 2 1/2 ounces)

 - 1Melt the butter in a large nonstick frying pan over medium heat until foaming.

 - 2Add the bell pepper and onion, season with salt and pepper, and cook, stirring occasionally, until softened, about 5 minutes.

 - 3Meanwhile, place the eggs, milk, and measured salt and pepper in a large bowl and whisk until the eggs are broken up and the mixture is thoroughly combined; set aside.

 - 4Add the ham to the pan and cook, stirring occasionally, until warmed through, about 2 minutes.

 - 5Reduce the heat to medium low and pour in the egg mixture.
 Let sit undisturbed until the eggs just start to set around the edges, about 1 to 2 minutes.
 Using a rubber spatula, push the eggs from the edges into the center.
 Let sit again until the edges start to set, then spread back into an even layer.
 Repeat, pushing the eggs from the edges into the center every 30 seconds until almost set, for a total cooking time of about 4 to 5 minutes.
 (The top of the eggs should still be slightly wet.)
 Remove the pan from the heat.

 - 6Sprinkle in the cheese and gently fold until melted.
 Serve immediately.